- A "spreadsheet" is an easy way to do simple computations

 - Notice: the cell just shows 28, but if you click it, you can see the full formula

-- Using =sum() to add up a bunch of numbers is probably the single most common use of spreadsheets
+- Using =sum() to add up a bunch of numbers is probably the single most common use of spreadsheet

-- From today's headlines: Reinhart and Rogoff economics paper supporting austerity had a significant spreadsheet bug .. essentially they wrote something like sum(a1:a8) when they intended (a1:a11), so they left out some numbers.
+From the headlines: Reinhart and Rogoff had a popular economics paper supporting austerity, but it had a significant spreadsheet bug.
+Essentially they wrote something like sum(a1:a8) when they intended (a1:a11), so they left out some numbers.
 This bug was significant in the paper's results.
 The subsequent history of the great recession has shown austerity to be a bad idea.
 Note when you double-click a cell, it shows you what it depends on to help avoid this sort of bug.
 It's amusing that such high level research can have ordinary bugs just like the rest of us, although of course this should be no surprise.
 Bugs are a common part of software.

 4. Add Computation: + - * /

-- Suppose every monster pays $100 per night and we want to compute the $ income per night, i.e. count*120
+- Suppose every monster pays $100 per night and we want to compute the $ income per night, i.e. count*100

 - We can write an arithmetic formula like =B1 * B2 in a cell to compute a number based on the values of other cells